Pertuzumab (Perjeta)

 2. For adjuvant therapy of HER2-positive breast cancer that is either node-positive or at high risk for recurrence in combination with trastuzumab and chemotherapy; or

-3. For treatment of recurrent or metastatic HER2-positive breast cancer or HER2-positive breast cancer with no response to preoperative systemic therapy in combination with trastuzumab;
+3. For treatment of recurrent or metastatic HER2-positive breast cancer or HER2-positive breast cancer with no response to preoperative systemic therapy in combination with trastuzumab with or without chemotherapy;

 2. Colorectal Cancer